How To Use TTX Gym

 Planning your exercise

 The ideal set-up for TTX Gym in 'in-person' sessions is for the faciltator to use a laptop or device running TTX Gym, with an additional monitor or TV connected to display the participant view, which will appear as a separate tab or browser window.
-For 'online' or 'hybrid' exercises, the participant view can be presented via screen (or window) sharing from the facilitator's laptop.
+For 'online' or 'hybrid' exercises, the participant view can be presented via screen (or window) sharing from the facilitator's device.

 Using the Exercise Library